 Temperature screening should be implemented at entry points to the terminal building and be as efficient as possible.
-The screening must be carried out by professionally trained staff who can decide if a passenger is fit to fly or not.
+The screening needs to be carried out by professionally trained staff who can decide if a passenger is fit to fly or not.
 In addition, the screening staff need to have all the required equipment at their disposal.

 Physical distancing needs to be implemented according to the local rules and regulations.
 As a minimum, IATA recommends ranges from 1-2 meters (3-6 feet).
-In conjunction with the local airport authority, the passenger flow through the terminal: check-in, immigration, security, departure lounge and boarding - needs to be modified to ensure physical distancing.
+In conjunction with the local airport authority, the passenger flow through the terminal - check-in, immigration, security, departure lounge and boarding - needs to be modified to ensure physical distancing.
 Airports Council International (ACI) has published examples of this.

-While the guidance of the local health authorities on the use of masks and Personal Protective Equipment (PPE) needs to be followed, IATA recommends the use of face coverings for passengers along with suitable PPE for airline and airport staff.
+Use of masks and PPE: Guidance of the local health authorities needs to be followed.
+IATA however recommends the use of face coverings for passengers along with suitable PPE for airline and airport staff.

-In observance of local rules and regulations, airlines, airports and governments need to cooperate to ensure that equipment and infrastructures are sanitized and hydroalcoholic gel is easily made available.
+Cleaning and sanitizing of equipment: In observance of local rules and regulations, airlines, airports and governments need to cooperate to ensure that equipment and infrastructures are sanitized and hydroalcoholic gel is easily made available.
 The frequency of the sanitizing should be established, communicated, and appropriate resources need to be put in place to enforce it.

-This applies to such items as carts, trolleys, e-gates, self-service kiosks, fingerprint readers, wheelchairs, trays, used medical masks disposal containers, on-board equipment, etc.
+This applies to such items as carts, trolleys, e-gates, self-service kiosks, fingerprint readers, wheelchairs, trays, used medical masks disposal

-An effective COVID-19 test with fast results that could be applied on entry to the terminal would enable the airport environment to be considered as 'sterile'.
-Therefore, this is a measure that needs to be incorporated into the passenger process as soon as an effective test, validated by the medical community, has been developed.
-However, this is not the case today.
+COVID-19 testing: The industry supports the use of testing.
+However, indications from the medical community are that reliable testing with fast results is not yet available.
+An effective test that could be applied on entry to the terminal would enable the airport environment to be considered as 'sterile'.
+Therefore, this is a measure which needs to be incorporated into the passenger process as soon as an effective test, validated by the medical community, has been developed.